ryanlintott/ILikeToMoveIt/README.md

 [![Mastodon](https://img.shields.io/mastodon/follow/109355728628075113)](https://mastodon.social/@ryanlintott)

 # Overview
-I like to move it move it and so does everyone.

 - Add [accessible move actions](#accessibilitymoveable) to any array of items in a SwiftUI List or ForEach.
 - Make drag and drop operations easier in iOS 14 and 15 using [`Providable`](#providable)